yanwang202199/yanwang202199.github.io/_pages/interns.md

 (6) AI + (safety) Science.
 I keep close collaboration with School of Safety Science, Tsinghua University

-We have Postdoc and PhD positions (supervised by Prof. Ya-Qin Zhang), feel free to contact me by wangyan@air.tsinghua.edu.cn
+We have Postdoc and PhD positions (supervised by Prof. Ya-Qin Zhang), feel free to contact me by wangyan202199@163.com

 多歧路，今安在？